Welcome to today's edition of the Rush 24-7 podcast.

 The general public seems less worried that divided government would grind Washington to a halt.

-Now imagine that, and that is news to these people.
+Now, and that is news to these people.

-Also seems less worried that divided government would grind Washington to a halt.
+The general public, not the ruling class, not the D.C. elites, also seems less worried that divided government would grind Washington to a halt.

-The general public would in fact welcome that.
+The general public would, in fact, welcome that.

 We're not talking government shutdown.